Blaise-g/Sensorimotor-neuroprosthetics/README.md

-# Sensorimotor-neuroprosthetics
-Project for a human-following wheelchair as an autonomous assistive device for safe at-home rehabilitation
+# Towards Independence: an autonomous assistive device for safe at-home rehabilitation